Box lacrosse: Defenders

 A defender is a player position whose primary responsibility is to prevent the opposing team from scoring.
 Unlike in field lacrosse where some defensive players carry longer sticks, all box lacrosse defenders play with a maximum 46 in long stick.
 Defensive tactics include cross checking (where a player uses the shaft of his stick to push the opposition player off balance), body checking (where a player makes contact with the opposition player in order to slow him down), and stick checking (where a player makes contact with the opposition player's stick in order to knock the ball loose).

 Transition

 A transition player is a player whose responsibility is primarily to play during defensive situations with an offensive mindset.
 The goal of this player is to create fast breaks and scoring opportunities.

 Attack

 An attack is a player position on the field whose responsibility is primarily offensive.
-Typically, a Attack is dominant throwing with one hand or the other, and will primarily play on that side of the floor.
+Typically, an Attack is dominant throwing with one hand or the other, and will primarily play on that side of the floor.
 Some players, known as creasemen, do not focus on one side or the other.
 These players instead focus their offensive attention near the crease area in front of the goaltender.